 Our stockholders of record who comply with the advanced notice procedures set forth in our current Bylaws and outlined under the "Submission of Stockholder Proposals" section of this proxy statement may nominate candidates for election as directors.
-Our Bylaws currently provide that stockholder nominations of director candidates for an annual meeting of stockholders must be received no earlier than the 150th day and not later than 5:00 p.m., Eastern time, on the 120th day prior to the first anniversary of the date of the proxy statement for the immediately preceding annual meeting of stockholders; provided, however, in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, notice by the stockholder, to be timely, must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern time, on the later of the 120th day prior to the date of such annual meeting and not later than 5:00 p.m., Eastern time, on the later of the 120th day prior to the date of such annual meeting of stockholders, stockholders must submit a director candidate for consideration for nomination at our 2020 annual meeting of stockholders, stockholders must submit the recommendation, in writing, by 5:00 p.m., Eastern time on December 20, 2019, but in no event earlier thanNovember 20, 2019.
+Our Bylaws currently provide that any stockholder intending to nominate a director or present a stockholder proposal of other business for consideration at the 2022 annual meeting of stockholders, but not intending for such a nomination or proposal to be considered for inclusion in our proxy statement and proxy card relating to such meeting (i.e., not pursuant to Rule 14a-8 of the Exchange Act), must notify us in writing no earlier than the 150th day and not later than 5:00 p.m., Eastern time, on the 120^h day prior to the first anniversary of the date of the proxy statement for the immediately preceding annual meeting of stockholders; provided, however, that in the event that the annual meeting with respect to which such notice is to be tendered is not held within 30 days before or after the anniversary of the date of the preceding year's annual meeting of stockholders, to be timely, notice by the stockholder must be received no earlier than the 150th day and not later than 5:00 p.m., Eastern time, on the 120^h day prior to the first anniversary of the date of the immediately preceding annual meeting of stockholders, as originally convened, or the close of business on the tenth day following the day on which public announcement of the date of such meeting is first made.
+Accordingly, to submit a director candidate for consideration for nomination at our 2022 annual meeting of stockholders, stockholders to request the inclusion in writing, by 5:00 p.m., Eastern time on December 14, 2021, but in no event earlier than November 14, 2021.
 The written notice must set forth the information and include the materials required by our current Bylaws.
-The advanced notice procedures set forth in our current Bylaws do not affect the right of stockholders to request the inclusion of proposals in our proxy statement pursuant to SEC rules.
-See "Submission of Stockholder Proposals" for information regarding providing timely notice of stockholder proposals
+The advanced notice procedures set forth in our current Bylaws do not affect the right of stockholders to request the incl